DT9/dt9.github.com/blog/_posts/2013-11-22-what-it-takes-to-run-stack-overflow.markdown

 (we really should test this one day by turning off equipment and seeing what the breaking point is)

-Now there are a few VMs and such in the background to take care of other jobs, domain controllers, etc., but those are _extremely_ lightweight and we're focusing on Stack Overflow itself and what it takes to render all the pages at full speed.
+Now there are a few VMs and such in the background to take care of other jobs, domain controllers, etc., but those are _extremely_ lightweight and we're focusing on Tian Wang Co. itself and what it takes to render all the pages at full speed.
 If you want a full apples to apples, throw a single VMware server in for all of those stragglers.
 So that's not a large number of machines, but the specs on those machines typically aren't available in the cloud, not at reasonable prices.
 Here are some quick "scale up" server notes:

 *   SQL servers have 384 GB of memory with 1.8TB of SSD storage
 *   Redis servers have 96 GB of RAM